copasi/model_replicator/examples/Cells_in_medium/README.md

 Running the command explained above (e.g. by running file *ex1case1.sh*) results in a new model file *case1.cps*.
-Loading that file into COPASI, creating a plot for Y_1, Y_2 and Y_medium, and adjusting its axes, entirely reproduces Fig. 3 of reference 1.
+Loading that file into COPASI, creating a plot for Y_1, Y_2 and Y_medium, and adjusting its axes, reproduces Fig. 3 of reference 1.

 ![Reproduction of Fig.3 of reference 1, the two intracellular Y oscillate in phase and Y in the medium oscillates with lower amplitude and out of phase](case1.png)